EfficientAD: Accurate Visual Anomaly Detection at Millisecond-Level Latencies: Method

 \subsection{Anomaly Map Normalization}

 The local and the global anomaly map must be normalized to similar scales before averaging them to obtain the combined anomaly map.
-This is important for cases where the anomaly is only detected in one of the maps, such as in \Cref{fig:gcad_architecture}.
+This is important for cases where the anomaly is only detected in one of the maps, such as in \Cref{fig:architecture}.
 Otherwise, noise in one map could make accurate detections in the other map indiscernible in the combined map.
 To estimate the scale of the noise in normal images, we use validation images, i.e., unseen images from the training set.
 For each of the two anomaly map types, we compute the set of all pixel anomaly scores across the validation images.
 We then compute two $p$-quantiles for each set: $q_a$ and $q_b$, for $p=a$ and $p=b$, respectively.
 We determine a linear transformation that maps $q_a$ to an anomaly score of $0$ and $q_b$ to a score of $0.1$.
 At test time, the local and global anomaly maps are normalized with the respective linear transformation.

 By using quantiles, the normalization becomes robust to the distribution of anomaly scores on normal images, which can vary between scenarios.
 Whether the scores between~$q_a$ and~$q_b$ are normally distributed or a mixture of Gaussians or follow another distribution has no influence on the normalization.
 Our experiments include an ablation study on the values of~$a$ and~$b$.
 The choice of the mapping destination values $0$ and $0.1$ has no effect on anomaly detection metrics such as the area under the ROC curve (AU-ROC).
 That is because the AU-ROC only depends on the ranking of scores, not on their scale.
-Increasing the value of $0.1$ by a factor of $n$ would simply increase the scale of the two anomaly maps and the combined anomaly map by $n$.
 We choose $0$ and $0.1$ because they yield maps that are suitable for a standard zero-to-one color scale.